izzyreal/vmpc-docs/vmpc_specific.rst

 * Scrolling via the mouse wheel/trackpad.
 * Text selection by dragging from start to end with the mouse.
 * Copy selection to clipboard by pressing :kbd:`Ctrl + C` or :kbd:`Cmd + C`.
+* Hyperlink navigation by clicking any of the URLs.
 * Closing About by clicking the X in the top-right, or clicking outside the About window.

 .. figure:: images/vmpc_specific/about.png